 Background-Independent CSS Bars

-Let's go straight to the thing: have you ever wanted or needed to do something like this?
+Have you ever wanted or needed to do something like this?

 Background-Independent CSS Bars